slintes/github-stats/README.md

 - how many PRs of you are merged
 - how many PRs are merged by you (also takes `/approve` comments into account)
-- how mant PRs are reviewed by you (via gitgub review functionality or just normal comment)
+- how many PRs are reviewed by you (via gitgub review functionality or just normal comment)

-PRs falling into one category are not counted for the ones anymore, so e.g. PRs merged will not be counted as PRs reviewed.
+PRs falling into one category are not counted for the ones anymore in the same month, so e.g. PRs merged will not be counted as PRs reviewed as well.

 # Usage